 The equipment is designed for wiring on the "earth return" system; care should be taken to see that the various cables are not chafed or cut in any way, through being jammed in the frame, as any injury to the insulation is liable to cause a "short," which will quickly discharge and seriously damage the battery.
 It is also very important to see that the head lamp, side car lamp, tail lamp, and negative connections are in good electrical contact with the machine frame; this is just as essential as tightening up the insulated connections.

-Standard 5m/m single ignition cable, obtainable at almost any garage, is employed throughout, with the exception that in some models a twin cable is employed to connect the dynamo to the switchbox.
+Standard 5m/m single ignition cable, obtainable at almost any garage, is employed throughout.

 Wiring the Switch.